backdrop-contrib/parallax_bg/readme.md

 INTRODUCTION
 ------------

-This a simple module that allows to set a vertical parallax effect on the background of any element on the DOM.
+This a simple module that allows you to set a vertical parallax effect on the background of any element on the DOM.

 You may have seen this technique in the "single page" websites that are often step based marketing pages for an event, company services or a new product.